Todd Family Final DNA Report

 1

-Families Similar to that of Mary Todd Lincoln’s Todd family
+Families with DNA similar to that of Mary Todd Lincoln’s Todd family

-3. John Todd 1750-1813 of Chester Co & Bedford Co PA and Shelby Co KY matches other descendants of Andrew Todd d 1791
+b.
+John Todd 1750-1813 of Chester Co & Bedford Co PA and Shelby Co KY shown to be son of Andrew Todd d 1791

 9. Patrick Todd 1768 Ireland d 1852 Laurens Co SC (TF48)